Dvorichna settlement hromada: Territorial control during the Kupiansk offensive (2025– )

-In 2025, large scale operations by Russian forces to retake the western half of the hromada began, starting with the creation of a bridgehead across the Oskil river into Dvorichna on 9 January.
+In 2025, large scale operations by Russian forces to retake the western half of the hromada began as a supporting axis of the Kupiansk offensive, starting with the creation of a bridgehead across the Oskil river into Dvorichna on 9 January.
 These Russian operations, often consisting of small infantry units attempting to establish multiple river crossings, continued for months.
-During this time between January and March 2025, multiple villages including the administrative center settlement of Dvorichna on 28 January, Fyholivka, Novomlynsk, Topoli, and Zapadne were captured, and footholds were established in Kamianka.
-Despite makeshift defenses being set up by Russian forces in the bridgeheads in houses, basements, and newly dug foxholes, they were incurring "quite serious losses" on their approach and crossing of the river, according to deputy commander of the Ukrainian 429th Separate Regiment of Unmanned Systems, nicknamed "Achilles".
+During this time between January and February 2025, multiple villages were captured: including Zapadne on 22 January, the administrative center settlement of Dvorichna on 28 January, Novomlynsk on 31 January, Fyholivka on 17 February, and Topoli on 24 February.
+According to deputy commander of the 429th Unmanned Systems Regiment, Russian forces were able to establish makeshift defenses in these bridgeheads territories in the form of houses, basements, and newly dug foxholes, but were incurring "quite serious losses" while doing so.